 The algorithm is designed to do the sorting every time someone search on Google.
 Remember how many times users search on Google every single day?
 5.5 billion searches on average.

-The algorithm ranks the search results fetched from the index based on several factors & make it relevant for that user.
+The algorithm ranks the search results fetched from the index based on several factors & makes it relevant for that user.

 Google keeps updating the algorithm (More than twice per day) since billions of users search billions of times per day, the system needs to be kept efficient so that the algorithm can deliver highly relevant results.
 The efficiency of an algorithm is calculated based on relevance.